Panel 68 (2018-2019) Delegate: Teresa J.

 I love hearing from members, groups, and districts!
 If you have any questions, suggestions, or need assistance, please contact me at firstname.lastname@example.org

 WHY AREN’T WE TALKING ABOUT THE COMMUNICATIONS AUDIT?
 The General Service Board commissioned an audit of our internal and external communications to see how well we are communicating within our Fellowship and to the public.
 The audit began in 2017 and was completed in 2018.
-You are welcome to read a summary of the report.
+Please read a summary of the report.
 (The results begin on page 11).

 Communications Audit (English)